-SafeLane staff around the world ran in solidarity in September for the Global Gallop.
+Last September, SafeLane staff around the world ran in solidarity for the Global Gallop.
 They raised over £13,000 for victims of explosive accidents.
-In this news update we will be adding the stories of the fundraising recipients as they are awarded funds or donations.
+In this news update we add the stories of the fundraising recipients.

 Staff from SafeLane’s suite of global projects took part in half marathons all over the world on the 29th of September 2019.

 They were running to raise money for victims of landmines, improvised explosive devices and explosive accidents.

 Having raised over £13,000, the next task for operations managers was to identify beneficiaries and determine how best to provide support as in many cases, a financial donation would be inappropriate for cultural or security reasons.